 Referee (R) can judge other throw-in infringements and veers slightly from his diagonal towards touch-line.

-Linesman (L2) is in position to see any infringement occurring before Referee can turn to follow play.
+Linesman (L2) is in position with second last defender in his half of the field of play, and can see any infringement occurring before Referee can turn to follow play.